Kess1Gflex/PCAP-Network-Investigation-Wireshark/README.md

 4. Reconstruct TCP conversations.
 5. Analyze HTTP requests and responses.
 6. Identify domains and application behavior.
-7. Assess whether the activity is suspicious.
+7. Correlate the observed activity and assess whether it is suspicious.
 8. Determine what additional evidence would be required for a higher-confidence verdict.

 ---